-The ligand leakage from MabSelect SuRe LX is generally low.
-For example, the eluate from the purification run shown in Figure 5 contained 11 ppm (ng ligand/mg antibody) of leached ligand.
+The ligand leakage from MabSelect SuRe is generally low.
+For example, the eluate from the purification run shown in Figure 5 contained 3 ppm (ng ligand/mg antibody) of leached ligand.
 However, in many monoclonal antibody applications it is a requirement to eliminate leached ligand from the final product.
 There are a number of chromatographic solutions, such as cation and anion exchange chromatography, or multimodal anion exchange chromatography, which can be used to remove leached ligand.

-For more details about removal of leached ligand and antibody aggregates, see the application note Two step purification of monoclonal IgG_1 from CHO cell culture supernatant (28-9078-92).
-Methods used for removal of leached ligand from MabSelect SuRe is applicable also for removal of leached ligand from MabSelect SuRe LX.
+For more details about removal of leached ligand and antibody aggregates, see the application note Two step purification of monoclonal IgG1 from CHO cell culture supernatant (28-9078-92).